 Life Insurance 101

-Life insurance is one of the most important features of a family's overall financial plan.
+Life insurance, one of the most important parts of a family's overall financial plan, is equal to sustainability.
 In fact, purchasing a life insurance policy could be the most important decision you ever make.
 It is vital to have all of the information necessary to make an informed decision when it comes to making a life insurance purchase.

-Life insurance 101 will provide you with the basics of life insurance to help you get a sense of what it is, who needs it and how much life insurance coverage will adequately protect your family's financial future.
+Life insurance 101 will provide you with the basics of life insurance; this section will allow you to get a sense of what it is, who needs it and how much life insurance coverage will adequately protect your family''s financial future.

 What is life insurance?

 Life insurance, in its simplest form, is income replacement.
+In the event that you're not here, it takes care of those who financially depend on you.
 The life insurance policyholder pays a premium (monthly, quarterly, semi-annually or annually) in return for a life insurance company's promise to pay the death benefit, or face amount, to the named beneficiary.
+The policy provides your dependents with ongoing income to replace yours.

-The value of a life insurance policy is the peace of mind it provides; knowing that if you died today, your surviving loved ones would be taken care of financially.
+The value of a life insurance policy is the peace of mind it provides; knowing that if you died tomorrow, your surviving loved ones would be taken care of.

 Who needs it?

 If someone depends on you financially, you need life insurance.
+It's that simple.
+And NOW is the best time to buy, as rates are at or near all-time lows.
 Find your particular situation below to find out how life insurance fits into your overall financial plan.

 Married with no Children